chandanhpcic/docs/source/manual/how-tos/cloud_backup.rst

     .. image:: ./images/google_drive_folder_id.png

-3. Set up the account in OPNsense
+3. Set up the account in Reticen8
 =================================

-Now put it all together in OPNsense.
+Now put it all together in Reticen8.

--  Log into your OPNsense firewall and go to the backup feature.
+-  Log into your Reticen8 firewall and go to the backup feature.
 It is located at :menuselection:`System --> Configuration --> Backups`.
 -  Scroll down to the Google Drive section and and enter the following values:

     ===============================  ===================================================================================